CapKenR/blog/elastic-stack/Install Elastic Stack.md

 I have been working with a client recently on getting Tomcat access and error logs from Kubernetes pods into Elasticsearch and visible in Kibana.
 As I started to look at the problem and saw [Elastic Stack 7.5.0 released](https://www.elastic.co/blog/elastic-stack-7-5-0-released), it also seemed like a good idea to move them up to the latest release.
 And, now that Helm 3 has been released and no longer requires Tiller, using the [Elastic Stack Kubernetes Helm Charts](https://github.com/elastic/helm-charts#elastic-stack-kubernetes-helm-charts) to manage their installs made a lot of sense.

+To see how this all works, I'll install Helm, then Elastic Stack, and, lastly, our Tomcat application.

 ## Install Helm 3

 I recently did a blog post, [A First Look at Helm 3](https://capstonec.com/a-first-look-at-helm-3/), that talks about the latest release.
 To find out more, read that post (first).
 Installing helm is easy.
 Here's how I did it on Ubuntu.